inginerie-software-2023-2024/proiect-inginerie-software-boddfba/README.md

 * Where is the application deployed.
 The application is deployed on itch.io and it is available on this link: https://de3v.itch.io/eli
 * How the CI/CD pipeline works.
-* We have 2 workflows running: Build workflow and Testing worklow.
+* We have 2 workflows running: Build workflow and Testing workflow.
 * The Build workflow is configured through the main.yml file and is triggered at every push and pull request.
-It is configured build the game and to export it into a Win64x playable version.
+It is configured to build the game and to export it into a Win64x playable version.
 It is made up of 4 steps :
 	- Checkout action is used to clone the repository into the runner's workspace
-	- Caching action is used to cahce the 'Library' directory and can speed up the build process by up to 50%
+	- Caching action is used to cache the 'Library' directory and can speed up the build process by up to 50%
     - Unity Builder action is employed to build the Unity project using Unity credentials stored as secrets
     - Upload Artifact action is used to upload the build artifacts to github and provides a stable playable version of the game